Spirit Whale

 Sacajawea made it to the Great Water, and in the film, it becomes the purpose of her life that transcends generations.
 It is the end of our story, but, as spirituality shows us every day, “The end… is the beginning.”
 Though darkness followed through history, it is from this reality that we claim the message for us today: The whale is a wisdom-holder, a keeper-of-history, and a way-shower for Sacajawea’s rebirth… and our own. ~ Spirit Wind

-INTERESTING SYNERGY FACT – Sacajawea was born in Salmon, Idaho.
-Little did she know that the basalt rock she hiked, called Tillamook Head, was actually a tilted remnant of a basalt lava flow that had traveled down the Columbia River, 15-million-years before.
-And, incredibly, the flow originated in Idaho, Sacajawea’s “home.”
-So, as she gazed out at the great water from that 1000 foot high cliff, she was, in fact, standing on her own land.
-Now isn’t that amazing!
+INTERESTING Story Synergy – Sacajawea was born in Salmon, Idaho.
+Little did she know that Tillamook Head, the basalt rock she hiked over, was really a tilted remnant of a basalt lava flow that had traveled down the Columbia River, 15-million-years before.
+And, incredibly, the flow originated in Idaho, Sacajawea’s home.
+So, as she gazed out at the Great Water from that 1000-foot-high cliff, she was, in fact, standing on her own land.
+Now isn’t that amazing